 As the semester progresses I will keep you updated if any interesting things happen in my various classes (that is a big "if," though).

 As far as my current work situation, I'm still working at Preventive Pest Control spraying bugs, catching mice, and driving around this sweet truck!
-I've been with Preventive for almost 3 and a half years.
-It's been the best job to get me though college, but it's about time to move on.
-Hopefully other work comes my way soon.

 In other exciting news from the Bobily household, we finally finished Harry Potter!
 I know that we are probably not true fans since we didn't finish it in the first weekend of its release, but we have finished and therefore can be included in conversations with true fans of Harry.
 Right?